EJP-ORION/OH-Surveillance-Codex/docs/5-the-reporting-principle.rst

    One Health focus.

-   Template to report AMR in Campylobacter in animals, meat and humans from a One Health perspective:
+   Template to report AMR in Campylobacter in animals, meat and humans from a One Health perspective.

    Example:
    https://www.danmap.org/-/media/arkiv/projekt-sites/danmap/danmap-reports/danmap-2018/danmap_2018.pdf?la=en